aimgui/aimgui/README.md

 ## Motivation

-I wanted to experiment with the latest features of Dear ImGui's docking branch
+I wanted to experiment with the latest features of Dear ImGui's docking branch.

-My first thought was to fork [pyimgui](https://github.com/swistakm/pyimgui) but I am not familiar with ctypes so I chose a different route
+My first thought was to fork [pyimgui](https://github.com/swistakm/pyimgui) but I am not familiar with ctypes so I chose a different route.
 I combined the Python parts of pyimgui with the C++ parts of [deargui](https://github.com/cammm/deargui), another excellent project

 ## OpenGL Libraries Supported